kizniche/Mycodo/3.5/README.md

 `sudo service apache2 restart`

+You will need to add the self-signed certificate to your browser as trusted in order not to receive warnings.
+This is different for every browser, so I will not detail how to do it.
+In any case, you should be able to dismiss the warning and access the site, however adding your certificate to your browser is recommended to increase security.

+### .htaccess

 If your server is accessible from the internet but you don't want to enable SSL (this was enabled with SSL, above), this is a crucial step that will ensure sensitive files (images/logs/databases) will not be accessible to anyone.
 If your server is not publically accessible, you can skip this step.
 Otherwise, it's imperative that `AllowOverride All` is added to your apache2 config to allow the .htaccess files throughout mycodo to restrict access to certain files and folders.
 Modify /etc/apache2/sites-enabled/000-default to appear as below:

 ```